Updated on the 1st of January, 2022

 B. All information relating to Vendor that a reasonable person would believe to be confidential or proprietary, or which is clearly marked as such, will be held in confidence by Client and will not be disclosed or used by Client except to the extent that such disclosure or use is reasonably necessary to the performance of Client’s duties and obligations under this Agreement; provided that such party receiving the information are bound by confidentiality obligations no less restrictive than those contained herein.

-C. These obligations of confidentiality will extend for a period of one (1) year after the termination of this Agreement, but will not apply with respect to information that (a) the receiving party can demonstrate is independently developed by the parties without reference to the other party’s confidential information, (b) lawfully becomes a part of the public domain, or (c) the receiving party can demonstrate was information of which the parties gained knowledge or possession free of any confidentiality obligation.
+C. These obligations of confidentiality will extend for a period of one (1) year after the termination of this Agreement but will not apply with respect to information that (a) the receiving party can demonstrate is independently developed by the parties without reference to the other party’s confidential information, (b) lawfully becomes a part of the public domain, or (c) the receiving party can demonstrate was information of which the parties gained knowledge or possession free of any confidentiality obligation.

 3. Warranty and Disclaimer

-A. Vendor represents, warrants and covenants that (a) the Deliverables will be provided in a workmanlike manner and in conformity with generally prevailing industry standards, and (b) and will conform with the specifications set forth in the Website Proposal.
+A. Vendor represents, warrants, and covenants that (a) the Deliverables will be provided in a workmanlike manner and in conformity with generally prevailing industry standards, and (b) and will conform with the specifications set forth in the Website Proposal.

-B. Vendor further represents and warrants that: (a) it shall take commercially reasonable steps to ensure the Deliverables are free from viruses, disabling programming codes, instruction or other such items that may interfere with or adversely affect the Deliverables or the web site, (b) it has all necessary rights in the intellectual property licensed or assigned to Client under this Agreement, and has the power and authority to grant to Client the rights contemplated hereunder, free and clear of any and all security interests, liens, claims, charges or encumbrances, (c) the Deliverables, as delivered by Vendor, and the use thereof by Client, will not infringe upon or violate any applicable laws or regulations or any rights of third parties, including, without limitation, laws, regulations and rights concerning infringement or misappropriation of such party’s intellectual property rights.
+B. Vendor further represents and warrants that: (a) it shall take commercially reasonable steps to ensure the Deliverables are free from viruses, disabling programming codes, instruction, or other such items that may interfere with or adversely affect the Deliverables or the website, (b) it has all necessary rights in the intellectual property licensed or assigned to Client under this Agreement and has the power and authority to grant to Client the rights contemplated hereunder, free and clear of any and all security interests, liens, claims, charges or encumbrances, (c) the Deliverables, as delivered by Vendor, and the use thereof by Client, will not infringe upon or violate any applicable laws or regulations or any rights of third parties, including, without limitation, laws, regulations, and rights concerning infringement or misappropriation of such party’s intellectual property rights.

-D. THE WARRANTIES CONTAINED IN THIS SECTION AND THE WEBSITE PROPOSAL, IF ANY, ARE EXCLUSIVE AND IS IN LIEU OF ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND ANY ORAL OR WRITTEN REPRESENTATIONS, PROPOSALS OR STATEMENTS MADE ON OR PRIOR TO THE EFFECTIVE DATE OF THIS AGREEMENT.
+D. THE WARRANTIES CONTAINED IN THIS SECTION AND THE WEBSITE PROPOSAL, IF ANY, ARE EXCLUSIVE AND ARE IN LIEU OF ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND ANY ORAL OR WRITTEN REPRESENTATIONS, PROPOSALS OR STATEMENTS MADE ON OR PRIOR TO THE EFFECTIVE DATE OF THIS AGREEMENT.